Meet Christian Parker, the 32-year-old secondary coach behind the Eagles’ rejuvenated cornerback room

 The Eagles entered the offseason deeply in need of rebuilding a secondary that ranked near the bottom of several metrics in the 2023-24 season and did so both in free agency in the draft.
 Roseman signed safety C.J.
 Gardner-Johnson in free agency, drafted Mitchell No. 21 overall, and traded up 10 spots the following day to get DeJean 40th overall after the former Iowa standout slid into the second round.

 The injection of talent — along with changes to the coaching staff that brought in Vic Fangio as defensive coordinator and a cast of his former assistants that included Parker — has led to an about-face for the group in the last 12 months.
 Last season, the Eagles ranked 31st in passing yards allowed, 31st in third-down efficiency, and 29th in defense-adjusted value over average against the pass.
-By comparison, this season the group ranks 10th in passing yards allowed, 20th in third-down efficiency, and 15th in DVOA with their most dominant performances coming in the last three weeks.
+By comparison, the group this season ranks 10th in passing yards allowed, 20th in third-down efficiency, and 15th in DVOA with their most dominant performances coming in the last three weeks.

 “His knowledge of the game was way beyond his years,” Surtain told The Inquirer earlier this week.
 “Especially early on. … That’s a testament to his work ethic, his understanding, and his knowledge of the game.”